 What is giardiasis?

-Giardiasis (say "jee-ar-DYE-uh-sus") is an infection of the intestines caused by the parasite
+Giardiasis (say "jee-ar-DYE-uh-sus") is an infection of the intestines caused by the parasiteGiardia lamblia.

-giardia (say "jee-AR-dee-uh"), is most often a problem in undeveloped countries where tap water is not safe.
+The illness, also called giardia (say "jee-AR-dee-uh"), is most often a problem in undeveloped countries where tap water is not safe.

 How can you become infected with giardia?